Best Customer Support Software for Community Support

 Your Discord server hit 10,000 members last month.
 Somewhere in #support, a user asked about API rate limits three hours ago and nobody answered.
 In #general, two community veterans are arguing about whether your latest feature update was a step forward or backward, and their debate is bleeding into #bug-reports where a newcomer just posted a legitimate crash log that nobody will notice for another six hours.
 Meanwhile, your Telegram group is fielding questions in four different languages, and you just realized that a widely-shared workaround from last week is actually wrong and has been breaking people's configurations.

 Community support runs on different rules than traditional customer service.
 You don't control the conversation flow—it branches, loops, and sometimes explodes in directions you never anticipated.
 Every answer your team gives is public and permanent, setting precedents that hundreds of lurkers will reference later.
-Discord now has over 200 million monthly active users (Discord, 2025), and Telegram surpassed 950 million (Telegram, 2025).
+Discord now has over 200 million monthly active users (Discord, 2024), and Telegram crossed 1 billion monthly active users in March 2025 (Pavel Durov, Telegram, 2025).
 These aren't niche platforms anymore.
 They're where technical communities live, and the support interactions happening inside them carry more weight than most companies realize.
 A single well-handled (or botched) answer is visible to your entire user base simultaneously, shaping perception in a way that private support tickets never do.

 The part that burns people out isn't the technical questions—it's the emotional labor of managing a public community where members form real attachments.
 When you ship a breaking change or adjust pricing, the pushback isn't a polite support ticket.
 It's a thread with 200 replies, half of them from power users who feel personally betrayed.
 Community moderators absorb this friction daily, often as volunteers, and Discord's own safety team has published guidance specifically addressing moderator burnout because the problem is so widespread.
 Add misinformation (well-meaning community answers that are simply wrong), toxic members, and the constant judgment calls about when to intervene versus when to let conversations play out—and you have a role that combines customer support, content moderation, and crisis management into one exhausting job.
 At 500 members you could read every message.
 At 50,000 you're relying on moderators, bots, and community reporting—and still discovering critical conversations days after they happened.